m-rivera/ljmd/README.md

 - Periodic boundary conditions with the minimal image convention.
 - Radial distribution function generator.

+There is an additional Jupyter notebook which contains the same code with blank spaces for students to annotate.

 ## Outputs

 The program generates out four files: